ItIsMrLaG/Study_web/README.md

 ### Log out
 1. use method 'views.LogoutView.as_view(template_name='YOUR.html')' from "django.contrib.auth"
 > to check now user inside .html you should write - "{{ user.username }}"
 ---
+## Connecting djang with MySQL
+1. add new config in your 'settings.py' in 'DATABASES'
+> DATABASES = {
+>    'default': {
+>        'ENGINE': 'django.db.backends.mysql',
+>        'NAME': 'boosteam',
+>        'USER': 'root',
+>        'PASSWORD': '',
+>        'HOST': 'localhost',
+>        'PORT': '3306',
+>    }
+>}
+2. then try "pip install mysqlclient"
+> 1. if after this operation you have really huge and awful red 'error' you should install 'mysqlclient' manually
+> from https://pypi.org/project/mysqlclient/#files install file for your python version and then write in terminal - "pip install NAME_OF_THIS_FILE_WITH_PATH"
+> 2. if privious was useless for you and you have error - '.whl is not a supported wheel on this platform' take your 'mysqlclient.whl' from this site - 'https://www.lfd.uci.edu/~gohlke/pythonlibs/#mysqlclient' (video - 'https://www.youtube.com/watch?v=8gSjvehTqAk')
+3. then write command 'makemigrations' and 'migrate'
+---